 - 14.3.1 After successful completion of the required training and test, and submission of the Statement of Intent and Training Acknowledgment Form, the Secretary of State will assign a unique number to the VRD.
 After issuing a unique number to the VRD, the Secretary of State will: - (a) Advise the VRD organizer of their unique number; - (b) Notify the county clerks within 24 hours after each VRD number has been issued by the Secretary of State; and - (c) Post the agent and the name of the group conducting the drive on the Secretary of State website. - 14.3.2 All assigned VRD numbers are valid through December 31 of the year that the number is assigned. - 14.3.3 The VRD must assign each circulator a unique circulator identification number and maintain a record of each number issued.
-The circulator identification number must begin with the VRD's five-digit identification number (e.g., 16-999-0001). - 14.4 Voter Registration Drive Voter Application Forms - 14.4.1 The Secretary of State will approve a standard Colorado Voter Registration Drive Application Form.
+The circulator identification number must begin with the VRD's five-digit identification number (e.g., 16-999-0001). - 14.3.4 The VRD must provide the Secretary of State with the name of the circulator associated with a particular identification number, upon request. - 14.4 Voter Registration Drive Voter Application Forms - 14.4.1 The Secretary of State will approve a standard Colorado Voter Registration Drive Application Form.
 The VRD may also use the National Mail Voter Registration Form. - 14.4.2 A VRD organizer can obtain Colorado Voter Registration Drive Application Forms from County Clerks and the Secretary of State. - 14.4.3 The organizer is responsible for placing the VRD number on the application form. - 14.4.4 The VRD organizer must receive a VRD number before he or she can receive the approved Colorado Voter Registration Drive Application Forms. - 14.4.5 The circulator must include his or her unique circulator identification number on each voter registration form he or she submits. - 14.4.6 Any voter registration drive that provides a voter registration application on its website or a link to such voter registration form must direct the applicant to return the completed form directly to the county clerk of the applicant's legal residence.
 No VRD may provide a voter registration form on its website or a link to such voter registration form which instructs or directs, in any way, the applicant to return the completed form to anyone or any group other than directly to the county clerk of the applicant's legal residence or, in the case of overseas electors or UOCAVA electors, the county clerk or the Secretary of State. - 14.4.7 A VRD organizer or circulator must provide the applicant a blue or black ink pen to complete the application, and may not highlight or otherwise mark the approved voter registration drive application form other than to write the VRD number and circulator information.